duckietown/book-opmanual-duckiebot/src/setup/03-duckiebot/flashing-sd-card-duckiebot-initialization-complete.md

-(setup-db-sd-card-flashing)=
-# Duckiebot SD Card preparation

 ```{seo}
 :description: Instructions on how to flash an SD card to initialize a Duckiebot, Duckiedrone, Traffic Light or Watchtower.
 :keywords: Duckietown, Duckiebot, Duckiedrone, flashing, initialization, SD card, Traffic Light, Watchtower, dts init sd card, dts init_sd_card
 ```

-This chapter describes how to initialize an SD card for your Duckietown robots, e.g., a Duckiebot.

 ```{needget}
 * [Functional DTS installation](setup-dts).